-You can create as many custom baselines as you want, and edit them at any time by clicking the build button to the right of the dropdown.
+You can create as many custom baselines as you want and edit them at any time by clicking the build button to the right of the drop-down menu.
 For multi-metric charts, you can change the default metric shown without editing the baseline by right-clicking it in the legend.

 These visualization capabilities are great, but the feature wouldn't be complete without the ability to generate alerts using baseline metrics.
-That's where the other new SQL Sentry functionality comes in.
-When a custom baseline is created at the Windows Server or SQL Server level, it becomes available for use in custom conditions at that level.
+This is where the other SQL Sentry functionality comes in.
+When a custom baseline is created at the Windows Server or SQL Server level, it becomes available for use in Advisory Conditions at that level.

-Using baselines in a custom condition is easy.
+Using baselines in an Advisory Condition is easy.
 Instead of setting an explicit threshold value on the right side of a comparison, select Performance Counter Baseline, and its value for the metric is automatically substituted.
 This way, if a baseline value ever changes, you won't need to update any conditions.

-In the custom condition show in Figure 11 below, we've added three separate baseline tests with some basic math to control the amount of a deviation from the baseline value required to trigger the alert.
+In the Advisory Condition shown in Figure 12, we've added three separate baseline tests with some basic math to control the amount of deviation from the baseline value required to trigger the alert.

-Figure 11: Creating a Custom Condition Based on the Business Hours Custom Baseline
+Figure 12: Creating an Advisory Condition based on the Business Hours custom baseline.

-(Note: It is possible to select a baseline on the left side.
-But you'll forego the shorthand when doing so.
-Since it is generally reads easier with the counter on the left and threshold on the right, we recommend this approach anyways).
+(Note: it’s possible to select a baseline on the left side, but you'll forego the shorthand when doing so.
+Since it generally reads easier with the counter on the left and threshold on the right, we recommend this approach anyway.)

-A baseline shows you what SQL Server looks like when it is acting normally.
-It provides you with an empirical context for building a comprehensive service-monitoring regimen which, in turn, enables you to provide exceptional levels of customer service, uptime, and proactive management of your SQL Server infrastructure.
-Without a baseline, you risk many potential problems with your SQL Servers:
+A baseline shows you what SQL Server looks like when it’s acting normally.
+It provides you with an empirical context for building a comprehensive service monitoring regimen.
+This enables you to provide exceptional levels of customer service, uptime, and proactive management for your SQL Server infrastructure.
+Without a baseline, you risk many potential problems with your SQL Server instances, including the following:

-So if it is normal for your server to be heavy utilized and then, suddenly, it is lightly utilized one day, you can tell that something is out of the ordinary.
-Perhaps the network is having trouble and the users, your customers, are not connecting to your server for some reason.
+If it’s normal for your server to be heavy utilized and then, suddenly, it’s lightly utilized one day, you can tell something is out of the ordinary.
+Perhaps the network is having trouble and the users—your customers—aren’t connecting to your server for some reason.

-In contrast, a benchmark shows you SQL Server performance under a specific, pre-defined workload.
-This can help you determine the SQL Server’s maximum performance capabilities and specific limitations of its capabilities, such as the maximum number of users it can concurrently support.
+In contrast, a benchmark shows you SQL Server performance under a specific, predefined workload.
+This can help you determine the SQL Server instance’s maximum performance capabilities and the specific limitations of its capabilities, such as the maximum number of users it can concurrently support.

-SQL Sentry Performance Advisor turns the long and arduous process of creating baselines and benchmark measurements into a simple 3-click process.
+SQL Sentry turns the long and arduous process of creating baselines and benchmark measurements into a simple process.

-While it is possible to incorporate any baseline or benchmark findings into the alerting of the SQL Server native tools, it requires a great deal of manual work, Transact-SQL coding, and possibly application coding as well.
-Plus, using the SQL Server native tools requires you to manually conduct a database performance baseline or benchmark test, assess the findings, and then manually build out an entire set of alerts based upon those findings.
-Using Performance Advisor, you can automatically collect real system performance measurements, turn them into baselines, and then reference them in custom conditions to trigger the appropriate alerts.
-That way, you’re sure that you’re only alerted to situations which are truly significant and important to the monitored host.
+Though it’s possible to incorporate any baseline or benchmark findings into the alerting of the SQL Server native tools, it requires a great deal of manual work, Transact-SQL coding, and possibly application coding.
+Plus, using the SQL Server native tools requires you to manually conduct a database performance baseline or benchmark test, assess the findings, and manually build out an entire set of alerts based upon those findings.
+Using SQL Sentry, you can automatically collect real system performance measurements, turn them into baselines, and reference them in Advisory Conditions to trigger the appropriate alerts.
+This helps you make sure you’re only alerted to truly significant situations important to the monitored host.

-Not only does Performance Advisor provide built-in temporal baselines, it also provides the ability to create custom baselines, in essence, specific performance benchmarks.
-In addition, Performance Advisor baseline metrics may be used as the basis for all of your alerting.
-So while other alerting systems struggle with these problems, Performance Advisor is designed to handle them all from the ground up—quickly, directly, and easily.
-Performance Advisor also makes it easy to scale out alerting throughout your IT enterprise by enabling you to set baseline-driven alerts for as many or as few servers in your global IT environment as you like.
+SQL Sentry doesn’t just provide built-in temporal baselines—it also provides the ability to create custom baselines (in essence, specific performance benchmarks).
+Additionally, SQL Sentry baseline metrics can be used as the basis for all your alerting.
+Though other alerting systems struggle with these problems, SQL Sentry is designed to handle them all from the ground up—quickly, directly, and easily.
+SQL Sentry also makes it easy to scale out alerting throughout your IT enterprise by enabling you to set baseline-driven alerts for as many or as few servers in your global IT environment as you’d like.

 When configuring PerfMon for a baseline or benchmark test, consider using the following objects and counters.
 By default, set the PerfMon session to record the log file to a location other than the system under test.
-Set the polling frequency to be as low as is acceptable keeping in mind the added overhead created by a frequent polling interval.
-A typical polling interval might be anywhere from every 3 seconds to 30 seconds, or even every minute, under some baselines or benchmark tests.
+Set the polling frequency to be as low as is acceptable, keeping in mind the added overhead created by a frequent polling interval.
+A typical polling interval might be anywhere from every three seconds to 30 seconds (or even every minute) under some baselines or benchmark tests.